Efficient and simple Gibbs state preparation of the 2D toric code via duality to classical Ising chains

-This notion of duality is extended to the context of Lindbladians in \cref{sec:preservationmixingtimes}, where it is shown that fundamental properties such as uniqueness and full-rankness of fixed points, as well as estimates on the mixing times on the dynamics are preserved under conjugation by unitaries.
+In \cref{sec:preservationmixingtimes} it is shown that fundamental properties such as uniqueness and full-rankness of fixed points, as well as estimates on the mixing times of the dynamics, are preserved under conjugation by unitaries.
 This in particular provides us with a plethora of examples of Lindbladians satisfying rapid/fast mixing (which is implied by an MLSI/gap, respectively).
-Furthermore, given an initial sampler in terms of a Lindbladian with MLSI, we show that when restricting to dualities with polylog circuits, we obtain an even more efficient sampling.
+Furthermore, given an initial sampler in terms of a Lindbladian with MLSI, we show that when restricting to dualities with poly-log circuits, we obtain an even more efficient sampling.

-\subsection{Dualities and efficient sampling}
+\section{Dualities and efficient sampling}

 In this work, we will consider a possibly infinite graph $V$ and increasing families of finite subgraphs $\{ \Lambda\}_{\Lambda\Subset V} $, with corresponding Hamiltonians $\{ H_\Lambda\}_{\Lambda\Subset V}$.
 We will typically consider square lattices and the spins of the system will be placed at the vertices or the midpoints of the edges of the lattices.